PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 ### Interactive Map
 The central part of the frontend is an interactive map that can be used to view, create and edit geofences.
 Interactive, in this case, means that all operations that involve direct interaction with the underlying geographical data can be carried out directly on the map, instead of, for example, by entering coordinates in an input field.

-The map is provided by _Leaflet_.
+The map is provided by Leaflet.
 Since this library is open-source, a lot of additional libraries exist, some of which are used to extend the functionality of the app.

-_React Leaflet_ is also used to enable working with _Leaflet_ in React components more easily.
+_React Leaflet_ is also used to enable working with Leaflet in React components more easily.
 While the application is written with React Leaflet where possible, in some cases, solutions involving the standard Leaflet have to be used to achieve a specific task.

-_Leaflet Draw_ and _React Leaflet Draw_ are used to add drawing functions in the map.
+Leaflet Draw and React Leaflet Draw are used to add drawing functions in the map.
 These libraries offer event handlers for creating and editing shapes, which are overwritten in the app to handle custom behavior like confirmation dialogs and communication with the backend.

 ### Geofence creation